xaviervia/redux-haiku/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(syncNew)
 ```

 Looks familiar, right?
 That's exactly the point.
-What `redux-haiku` proposes is that any side-effect can be treated just like a DOM side-effect–that is, it can be done as a result of a state change.
+What `redux-haiku` proposes is that any side-effect can be treated just like a DOM side-effect–that is, it can be done as the result of a state change.
 The state change can be identified by running a diff between the new and the old states on the segment of the state that the side-effect cares about, in the meanwhile reusing established patterns such as selectors, `mapStateToProps`, `mapDispatchToProps`, etc.

 Now, the "aha" moment of Redux plus React is time traveling: that's when we all realized that Redux proved its metal.
 Time traveling is a simple litmus test for identifying an architecture that makes for immutable, declarative apps.
 Time traveling for any kind of side-effects is what `redux-haiku` promises–with the only limitation that the side-effect operations need to be idempotent ones.